Probation & Aftercare Referrals

 - A youth on ICJ supervision absconds from placement and the sending state has issued a warrant or directive to apprehend, or if the youth has been on abscond for at least 10 days and the sending state has been notified of the abscond.

-You would list yourself, the juvenile probation officer or FSW, because the youth is to report to you by phone or by mail until the receiving state has accepted supervision.
-If the receiving sate has approved the home prior to the youth's departure the receiving state’s assigned JPO or FSW should be listed as the contact person.
+You would list yourself, the juvenile probation officer, or FSW because the youth is to report to you by phone or by mail until the receiving state has accepted supervision.
+If the receiving state has approved the home prior to the youth's departure the receiving state’s assigned JPO or FSW should be listed as the contact person.
 ICJ Form V

 The referral must come from your state’s ICJ office in order for it to be a legal referral (see next question).
 You are not responsible for supervising in this case, however, the decision will be yours to make as your community may be at risk.
 If you receive a referral directly from another state, please contact your ICJ office as soon as possible so they can request the referral through the proper channels.